aarossig/aprs-utils/README.md

 # aprs-file-copy

 This project contains an implementation of a chunked file transfer protocol that uses APRS packet radio for backhaul.
+This is of general interest to licensed Amateur Radio Operators.

+# overview

-This is inspired by the desire to send signed emails and small, highly-compressed images over the exsiting APRS infrastructure.
+This is inspired by the desire to send signed emails and small, highly compressed images over the exsiting APRS infrastructure.
 Emails that are signed with PGP contain a signature that is itself larger than a single APRS packet.
 Images can be heavily compressed with modern compression algorithms such as WebP to produce images that are visually interesting with file sizes that are as small as 1-5kB.

+# operating considerations

 The goal of this project is to transmit small (1-10k) files over the APRS network without distrupting other users.
 This means very slow transfers of very